blomqvist/thesis/Report/report.md

 With the options in an external unit, which listens to the data existing on the CAN bus, testing is done by giving it input A and verifying that output B comes out.
 Thus our solution was essentially to simulate the system environment with the new external option handler by making the two hardware modules communicate over the CAN bus.

-The resulting prototypes introduces a foundation for the hardware and communications technologies to receive further development as well as validates the vision needed by the Company to go through with it.
+The resulting prototypes introduce a foundation for the hardware and communications technologies to receive further development as well as validates the vision needed by the Company to go through with it.
 It is hoped that the project will continue receiving development and more prototypes and finally a finished product to embed in the main system which should be quite possible given our research.

-The greatest challenge we faced were to design the new CAN PDO interface as described in the method chapter.
+The greatest challenge we faced was to design the new CAN PDO interface as described in the method chapter.
 As the protocol for CAN communication already was available in the software, supplied by the Company, we chose to use this and design the new interface by following the current protocol.
-With our new interface we were able to identify the vital information, needed to be transmitted, well and managed to package the signals in to three CAN packets.
+With our new interface we were able to identify the vital information, needed to be transmitted, and managed to package the signals in to three CAN packets.
 This resulted in a fairly small addition of the bus-load.

 Although we found a decent balance in the vital signals, our research tells us that the system might need more signals if it were to receive further development.
 The good thing is that development of the option handler only involves expanding the linking interface instead of modifying the core software if one were to add further functionalities and tools.